 - Weekend retreats, arranged by the Campus Ministry team, provide students with focused activities for better a better understanding of God, themselves, and others.

-- Outings such as night hikes, stargazing and camping offer unique opportunities to discover God in the created world and one another.
+- Outings (night hikes, stargazing and camping) offer unique opportunities to discover God in the created world and one another.